 How is civet coffee made?

-Like its history, the civet cat poop coffee is made by harvesting the faeces of civet cats.
+Like its history, the civet cat poop coffee is made by harvesting the feces of civet cats.
 Civet cats adore coffee cherries and frequently visit coffee plantations to munch on the berries.
 The civet has an unusual yet natural ability to choose only the best coffee berries for consumption.
 The undigested coffee beans are expelled in the civet’s stool after a 24-hour digestive process.
 First, the beans have been gathered and rinsed.
 Next, any coffee cherry fragments are removed at this time.
 After that, the beans are dried, roasted, ground, and brewed.

 Civet cats digest the coffee cherries as they pass through their stomachs and digestive tracts, becoming more flavorful as they do so.
 It is crucial to remember that the flavour is primarily due to digestive enzymes and the process of the cherry breaking down, rather than the civet cat actively passing the beans.
-Coffee growers then collect the civet faeces with embedded coffee cherries, and after washing and sanitising, you will have suitably fermented coffee beans.
+Coffee growers then collect the civet feces with embedded coffee cherries, and after washing and sanitising, you will have suitably fermented coffee beans.

 The method is time-consuming and necessitates a large number of supplies.
 That is why the beans themselves are so expensive.
 The civet cat’s well-being is critical to the overall flavour and quality of the beans.
 The civet cat’s diet and stress levels can alter the flavours and potentially make them less palatable.
-Because of the product’s scarcity and the tremendous lengths it takes to create, these beans are far more expensive than their typical counterparts, making them one of the most expensive coffees to drink.
+Because of the product’s scarcity and the tremendous lengths, it takes to create, these beans are far more expensive than their typical counterparts, making them one of the most expensive coffees to drink.

 What does civet cat poop coffee taste like?